 - March 2021: the 2021 Lillian Gilbreth postdoc fellows announced; 2021 cohort fellows can start their assignments as early as April 2021

-- Cover letter describing how the Gilbreth Fellowship will help the candidates progress toward their goals in Engineering academia.
+- Cover letter describing how the Gilbreth Fellowship will help the candidate progress toward their goals in Engineering academia.

 - Curriculum Vitae including list of publications.

-- One-page research statement that includes goals and significance of proposed interdisciplinary work and suggests potential Purdue engineering faculty members who can be co-advisors.
+- One-page research statement that includes goals and significance of proposed interdisciplinary work and lists potential Purdue engineering faculty members who can be co-advisors.

-- A one-page essay on their proposed broader impact through education/outreach/engagement.
+- A one-page essay on the candidate’s proposed broader impact through education/outreach/engagement.